The Religious Education Curriculum

 Details about curriculum structure

-At Temple Moor, Religious Education is taught as one of the fundamental themes running through the Personal Development Programme, with students studying religious issues as part of the wider thematic programme.
+At Temple Moor, Religious Education is taught as both a standalone subject at Key Stage 3 and one of the fundamental themes running through the Personal Development Programme, with students studying some religious issues as part of the wider thematic programme.
 At Key stage 3 students study the key aspects of the major world faiths, as well as looking at bigger questions of morality and responsibilities, applying and discussing key religious teaching to a variety of social and moral contexts.

 At Key Stage 4, in addition to Personal Development, we offer GCSE Religious Education as an option for students.
 Students currently follow the Edexcel Religious Studies B route.
 This includes two units on two world faiths, Religion and Ethics (Christianity Paper 1) and Religion, Peace and Conflict (Islam Paper 2).
 Both papers allow for a developed understanding of the religions themselves but also how these religions fit into a wider national and international context in the 21st Century.
 Topics covered include Christian and Muslim Belief, Matters of Life and Death, Marriage and Family, Crime and Punishment, Peace and Conflict.

 At Key Stage 5, issues of morality and bigger questions are dealt with through the CPD programme offered to our Post 16 students, to allow them to debate topics and issues that affect society today.
+Religious, philosophical and moral themes can also form the basis of a students Extended Project Qualification.
 By doing this we allow students to get involved in developing the skills of debate, research and critical thinking on major world themes, that often have a religious/ethical focus.

 KS3, KS4 & Personal Development & Across School